Skip to main content

 A Student shall not encourage or aid another Student in Misconduct.
 A Student shall not disregard or ignore a sanction imposed in accordance with the Procedures.

-B. Classroom Community Standards
+B. Learning Environment Community Standards

 8.0 Related Policies